 • Wilframite, the source of the element Tungsten

-Lithographix expects that are suppliers implement a Conflict Minerals Due Diligence management system to determine the sources of materials supplied to Lithographix on or after January 31, 2013 and commit to the EICC Code, which is located at: http://www.eicc.info/.
+Lithographix expects that our suppliers implement a Conflict Minerals Due Diligence management system to determine the sources of materials supplied to Lithographix on or after January 31, 2013 and commit to the EICC Code, which is located at: http://www.eicc.info/.

 If Lithographix determines a deficiency in a supplier's efforts to comply with this policy, Lithographix reserves the right to take appropriate actions up to and including discontinuing purchases from the supplier.